dannash100/Kubernetes/README.md

 - distributing pods between worker nodes.

-### service object

-- rarely will you actually create pods directly, instead you create other resources such as RC's or deployments which create and manage the actual pods.
-- service object solves problem of ever-changing IPs of pods as they are created and disappear.
-It also exposes multiple pods at a single consistent IP and port pair
-- each pod has its own IP address but it is internal to the cluster and not accessible, it can be exposed through the service object.

-**LoadBalancer-type service**: an external load balancer that you can use to connect to a pod through its public IP.

 ### commands

 - ```expose rc image_name --type=LoadBalencer --name image_name-http```: rc = replicationcontroller. creates service object